my-cloud/ruthenium/src/node/README.md

 ```
 The transaction data structure for response
+  The ID
-The recipient wallet address
+  The inputs
-The sender wallet address
+  The outputs
-The sender wallet public key
-The signature generated by both the private and public keys
   The timestamp
-The value
-The fee

 ```
 </td>